crjacinro/scrabble-calculator/README.md

 # Scrabble Calculator

-A comprehensive Scrabble scoring application built with **React + TypeScript** frontend and **Kotlin Spring Boot** backend.
-This application allows users to calculate Scrabble scores, manage letter rules, and track high scores.
+A scrabble scoring application built with **React + TypeScript** frontend and **Kotlin Spring Boot** backend.
+This application allows users to calculate Scrabble scores and track high scores.

 ## 🏗️ Project Structure